Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced by error detection: GHZ state preparation with error detection

-This makes clear the state's extreme sensitivity to noise---a sensitivity which grows with the number of entangled qubits~\cite{Monz2011}.
+The $n$-qubit GHZ state has an extreme sensitivity to noise---a sensitivity which grows with the number of entangled qubits~\cite{Monz2011}.
 It is our objective to deploy QEC primitives in order to enhance the maximum circuit width capable of exhibiting genuine multipartite entanglement in the presence of realistic noise encountered in a quantum computer.

-We adopt the strategy of unitary preparation and incorporation of sparse parity checks introduced by Mooney {\em et al.}~\cite{mooney2021generation}, combining this technique with implementation of an error-suppression pipeline for arbitrary circuit execution~\cite{mundada2023experimental}.
+We adopt the strategy of unitary preparation and incorporation of sparse parity checks introduced by Mooney {\em et al.}~\cite{mooney2021generation}, combining this technique with implementation of an error-suppression pipeline for arbitrary circuit execution~\cite{mundada2023experimental, coote2024}.
 This general approach has the advantage of avoiding the penalties associated with readout errors in state preparation (see App.~\ref{app:bitstring_spreading} for details on the inherent ineffectiveness of readout error mitigation for the measurement-based state-preparation strategy).
 As the implementation details of the error-suppression protocols have been published previously, we reserve discussion here to cover the relevant QEC primitives, and only include analysis of the impact of error suppression in our experimental measurements.

 The use of parity checks for error detection exploits the fact that an $n$-qubit GHZ state is a stabilizer state with $2^n$ stabilizers generated by

 As the GHZ state is uniquely determined by its stabilizers, any infidelity in the state is manifest as a violation of the stabilizer condition for one or more of the stabilizers.
 Hence, measuring such violations enables direct error detection---we again consider this to be a QEC primitive designed to reduce the impact of errors without the need for full QEC encoding.